TristenS27/SQL-Excel-Projects-Portfolio/Prosper_Loan_Data/README.md

 2. Selected the LoanOriginalAmount, LP_CustomerPayments, EstimatedReturn, DebtToIncomeRatio, and EstimatedLoss from the prosperloandata
 3. Performed aggregation analysis, GROUP BY, and ORDER BY
 4. Visualized the cleaned dataset (ProserLoanDataCleaned.csv) in Tableau Public
-   a.
-Disbursements: The origination amount of the loan.
+- Disbursements: The origination amount of the loan.
-   b.
-LP_CustomerPayments: Pre charge-off cumulative gross payments made by the borrower on the loan.
+- LP_CustomerPayments: Pre charge-off cumulative gross payments made by the borrower on the loan.
 If the loan has charged off, this value will exclude any recoveries.
-   c.
-EstimatedReturn: Estimated return is the difference between the Estimated Effective Yield and the Estimated Loss Rate.
+- EstimatedReturn: Estimated return is the difference between the Estimated Effective Yield and the Estimated Loss Rate.
 Applicable for loans originated after July 2009.
-   d.
-DebtToIncomeRatio: The debt to income ratio of the borrower at the time the credit profile was pulled.
+- DebtToIncomeRatio: The debt to income ratio of the borrower at the time the credit profile was pulled.
 This value is Null if the debt to income ratio is not available.
-   e.
-EstimatedLoss: Estimated loss is the estimated principal loss on charge-offs.
+- EstimatedLoss: Estimated loss is the estimated principal loss on charge-offs.
 Applicable for loans originated after July 2009.